rumassa86/etrx3x-network-simulator/README.md

 ## Running Simulator

-To run the simulator:
+To run the simulator using `simple_network.json` ZigBee Network toplogy:

 ```
-$ python -m lib.etrx3x_sim
+$ python -m lib.etrx3x_sim test/simple_network.json
 ```

-It will show the serial port that can be used to communicate with simulator (see *slave*):
+It will show the serial port that can be used to communicate with simulator (see *Follow*):

 ```
 Starting ETRX3x Simulator
-Slave : /dev/pts/18
+Follow: /dev/pts/0
-Master: /dev/ptmx
+Main  : /dev/ptmx
 Starting write thread queue
 ```

-Currently, the network contains a hard coded network structure with two nodes (ED00010000000000 - COO and ED00010000000001 - FFD).

 ## Running Serial terminal

 You can use any Serial program to connect into it such as Picocom, Minicom, Miniterm, etc.

-To connect it to the Simulator slave port (in this tutorial is _/dev/pts/2_) using Picocom, do:
+To connect it into the Simulator _follow_ port (in this tutorial is _/dev/pts/0_) using Picocom, do:

 ```
-$ picocom /dev/pts/2
+$ picocom /dev/pts/0
 ```

+Note: it is not necessary to set baudrate.

 # _TODO_ List

-- [ ] Read the input network topology and ETRX3x nodes configuration;
+- [X] Read the input network topology and ETRX3x nodes configuration;
-- [ ] Add ATREMS for write SRegisters;
+- [X] Add ATREMS for write SRegisters;
 - [ ] Add firmware (MCU behaviors for send data to local module to test performance of incoming messages
 - [ ] Add code documentation based on Sphinx
 - [ ] Add automated tests